zcawood333/netfilesys/README.md

 The client determines whether or not the file was encrypted when uploaded depending on the fileKey.
 Encrypted files are automatically decrypted when saved.
 #### GET
 The GET command will parse the fileKey for the server UUID, the client UUID, and the initialization vector.
 It then sends a multicast message to subscribed servers to look for the file.
 If a server responds that it has the file, the client initiates an HTTP GET request to that server, automatically decrypting the file if necessary, and saves it to an output file.
+##### Output Files
+When using the GET command, the downloaded files will use their fileKey as their default download fileName.
+To override the default, the flag -o/--outputFiles=fileName1,... will save the corresponding downloaded files to that fileName.
+An empty fileName (fileName1,,fileName3) will use the default.
 ### Multicast
 The client uses multicast to asynchronously poll subscribed servers for files it wants to download.
 A server will respond if it has the file, allowing the client to directly request the file from that server.
+### Other Flags
+#### Port
+-p/--port=portNumber sets the multicast port the client will send messages to and listen on.
+#### Debug
+-d/--debug turns on debugging output.